📢 Announcements 📢

 Ranking

-The systems will be ranked by the translation quality within the latency constraints, measured by non-computation-aware LongYAAL.
+The systems will be ranked by the translation quality within the latency constraints.
 System latency regime (low/high) is based on logs with development set results.

 This year, we have two latency regimes, low and high.
-The detailed latency constraints (non-computationally-aware LongYAAL) for each language pair will be announced soon.
+The latency constraing are shared across all language pairs, measured by non-computation-aware LongYAAL:

 Human Evaluation